by John Darer CLU ChFC MSSC CeFT RSP CLTC

 Who Owns a Structured Settlement Annuity?

-Immediate Annuities (Dot) Com is a New Jersey broker of structured settlement derivatives, that is one of several companies that conducts business using the scam label Secondary Market Annuity, which is not an annuity.
+Immediate Annuities (Dot) Com, a New Jersey broker of structured settlement payments and one of several companies that conducts such business using the debunked label Secondary Market Annuity, which is not an annuity at all.

-They say, inaccurately that "A Secondary Market Annuity (also called an 'SMA') refers to a transaction in which the current owner of an income annuity sells his future income steam to a third-party in exchange for a lump-sum payment.
-Annuity income streams most commonly originate from lawsuit settlements, lottery winnings, or immediate annuities.
+Immediate Annuities (dot) com states, inaccurately, that "A Secondary Market Annuity (also called an 'SMA') refers to a transaction in which the current owner of an income annuity sells his future income steam to a third-party in exchange for a lump-sum payment.
+Annuity income streams most commonly originate from lawsuit settlements, lottery winnings, or immediate annuities".

-Immediate Annuties (dot ) com is not correct because it inaccurately suggests that a structured settlement payee is the owner of the income annuity.
+Immediate Annuities (dot ) com is not correct because it inaccurately suggests that a structured settlement payee is the owner of the income annuity funding a structured settlement.
 In fact, nothing could be further from the truth when it comes to structured settlement ownership.

 Read the Settlement Agreement and Release!

 A settlement agreement establishing the structured settlement will expressly state that the assignment company has all rights of ownership of the annuity.
 The structured settlement payee only owns the right to receive payments.
 The payee does not own the structured settlement annuity.
 It is the structured settlement payment rights that are transferable as long as the transaction complies with state and Federal law.